paypal/paypal-android/docs/paypal.md

 }
 ```

-Call `PayPalClient#checkout` to approve the order, and handle results:
+Call `PayPalClient#checkout` to approve the order, and then handle results:

 ```kotlin
 fun launchPayPal(orderID: String) {